 Chef Matt Harris (previously of Market by Jean-Georges, and the St. Regis Deer Valley) puts the emphasis on local ingredients—trout, lamb from Bear Lake, and homemade ricotta.
 New this season is an après happy hour from 2:30 p.m. to 5 p.m., with small bites like chicken-fried steak sliders and whiskey-glazed pork buns.

 At Handle, chef Briar Handly also serves innovative takes on American dishes.
 His vegetable-centric menu offers opportunities to enjoy dishes with seasonal produce you might not think of often—in the winter kohlrabi, sunchokes, and turnips while parsnips are fried up like bacon in apple butter and served with bresaola.
-(Handle also opened a second location in Salt Lake City, HSL, earlier this year.)
+(Handle also opened a second location in Salt Lake City, HSL, in 2016.)

 Open since 1987, Riverhorse on Main is a venerable old dame of Park City.
 And they continue to go strong, not only serving steaks and halibut, but also buffalo and elk, in a large, airy space with a lively, festive atmosphere.
 The wine list is long, and especially strong on California wineries.
 Brunch is also popular.
 Fuel an afternoon of exploring the town with the cheddar cheese biscuits, huevos rancheros, or smoked salmon scramble.